GUIDE 2024

 Research Agency Goals

 Let’s say you found a couple of potential grant fundings; what’s next?
 The answer should be obvious: it’s research.
+Understanding the requirements for a successful grant application is crucial at this stage.

 The core of what each funder is seeking in a grant proposal is the same.
 You need to answer: